Change Management Speaker Garrison Wynn

 Making The Most Of Difficult Situations

 This funny, insightful keynote combines relationship building with no-fluff motivation and change to deliver real solutions in uncertain times.
-Garrison examines the challenges we face (from COVID-19 to communication breakdown) and shows how we can laugh at our problems while using them as catalysts for success.
+Garrison examines the challenges we face (from quiet quitting to communication breakdown) and shows how we can laugh at our problems while using them as catalysts for success.
 This session covers a lot of ground and provides no-cost, researched-based, easily implemented, proven solutions that your people can use right away.

 Easily Customized Segments Include: